Grilled Steak Salad with Bleu Cheese Dressing - a main dish salad featuring grilled Romaine lettuce and steak topped with bleu cheese dressing.

 - 1 ½ cups cherry tomatoes halved

-- 2 stalks celery washed and trimmed, sliced crosswise
+- 2 ribs celery washed and trimmed, sliced crosswise

 - ½ English cucumber peeled and sliced